alex-sir/etch-a-sketch/README.md

 - Grid cells: Change the number of cells in the grid.
     - Min: 1
     - Max: 100
-    - **NOTE: GOING TO HIGH NUMBERS WILL RESULT IN A DELAY WHEN ACTIVATING DARK MODE OR GRID TOGGLE**
+    - **NOTE: GOING TO HIGH NUMBERS WILL RESULT IN A DELAY WHEN ACTIVATING DARK MODE OR GRID TOGGLE.**
 - Clear: Clears every cell of color.